oschwengers/bakta/README.md

 Bakta can annotate a typical bacterial genome in 10 &plusmn;5 min on a laptop, plasmids in a couple of seconds/minutes.

 - **Reasoning**
-Annotating bacterial genomes in a standardized, taxon-independent, high-throughput and local manner, Bakta targets the niche between standardized, fully-featured but computationally-demanding pipelines like [PGAP](https://github.com/ncbi/pgap) and rapid highly-customizable offline tools like [Prokka](https://github.com/tseemann/prokka).
+By annotating bacterial genomes in a standardized, taxon-independent, high-throughput and local manner, Bakta targets the niche between fully-featured but computationally-demanding pipelines like [PGAP](https://github.com/ncbi/pgap) and rapid highly-customizable offline tools like [Prokka](https://github.com/tseemann/prokka).
 Indeed, Bakta is heavily inspired by Prokka (kudos to [Torsten Seemann](https://github.com/tseemann)) and many command line options are compatible for the sake of interoperability and user convenience.
 Hence, if Bakta does not fit your needs, please try Prokka.

 ## Installation